Q: Can we request specific game days, to be on a certain team or On the same team as another participant.

 Q: Is my player required to attend evaluations?

-A: All children playing in AAA or higher ARE REQUIRED TO ATTEND EVALUATIONS.
+A: All children playing in Single A or higher are REQUIRED TO ATTEND EVALUATIONS.
 We will post evaluations date and times on our Facebook Page as well as the website.
 We will also send emails out with all the information.

 Q: Why do parents need to volunteer in the concession stand?